logo

 Unfortunately, MFA isn’t without its drawbacks.
 Perhaps the biggest drawback is how inconvenient it can be for users to enter two or more authentication factors every time they log in.

-What Is Single Sign-On (SSO)?
+What Is Single Sign-On?

-Single sign-on (SSO) is an authentication method that addresses the same problem as MFA (account compromise attacks) but from a different angle.
+Single sign-on is an authentication method that addresses the same problem as MFA (account compromise attacks) but from a different angle.

 Instead of introducing additional layers of security, SSO makes it easier for users to follow password best practices by allowing them to log in with just one set of credentials to all of the enterprise applications they need for their daily tasks.